What Is Trazodone?

 - Irregular heartbeat

 If you or someone you know has become addicted to Trazodone, seeking help early on can help prevent complications in the future.
-Contact a treatment provider today to learn more about centers which can help safely detox from Trazodone and recover from SSRI dependency.
+Contact a treatment provider today to learn more about treatment options.